uni-Arya/bandsfdp/README.md

 with probability
 ![\geq 1 - \gamma](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cgeq%201%20-%20%5Cgamma "\geq 1 - \gamma").

-Upper prediction bands offer flexible FDP control: one can increase the rejection threshold (thus increasing the size of the discovery set) and check the corresponding upper prediction bound to gauge the size of the FDP in a post hoc manner.
-See the application section below for an example.

 ## Installation

 You can install the development version of bandsfdp from